Georgia Northern Mountain District Tournament

 Have fun and please be respectful!
 If you have any questions don't be afraid to ask!

 Hello Debaters!
+My name is Ariel Story-Williams!
 I have experience in the debate community judging since 2016!
-I debated PF at Grovetown High School from 2014-2016, and now teach English and Co-Coach debate at Riverwood High School!
+I debated PF at Grovetown High School from 2014-2016, judged in Georgia since 2016!
+I have a BS.ED in Secondary English Education from Kennesaw University co' 2021.

 - Do not assume that I know all the lingo of the resolved. (ex: random treaties, random signed government documents) Please explain when something has been abbreviated.

-- Please do not give me an off-time road map.
-If you need to jot one down on your paper for your organizational purposes, cool, but it has no use to me as I am writing down literally everything you are saying, and do not need the order it goes in.
+- I do not need an off-time road map.
+If you need to jot one down on your paper for your organizational purposes, cool, but it has no use to me as I am writing down literally everything you are saying, and do not need the order your speech goes in, unless you are just telling me that you are just explaining that the speech has one purpose (ex Impacts).

-- Do not give me the impact of POVERTY.
-Poverty is the reality of many inside and outside of the debate community, and you never know what someone is carrying into a round with on their back and in their past.
+- Please do not give me the impact of POVERTY.
+Debaters usually try to link some huge world problem in the resolve with the impact that poverty is the end all-be-all, and is the worst thing ever.
+Global poverty is a systemic issue that people cannot help, as it is an effect of systemic racism, capitalism, etc. Poverty is the reality of many inside and outside of the debate community, and you never know what someone is carrying into a round.
 I have seen this impact so over used and incorrectly used in the past years it has been harmful to me as a judge.
-This is a complex issue that 14-18 year old cannot solve, and only give really harmful exacerbated solutions to; so I no longer want to hear about it.
-(Coming from a second year military kid teacher :)
+This is a complex issue that 14-18 year olds cannot solve, and is usually only given harmful, exacerbated solutions, therefore I no longer want to hear about it.

 - I will generally base speaker points on rhetorical skill rather than argumentative technicals.